The best ways to back up your largest files

 Then they—along with Backblaze, which sells its storage by the gigabyte too—also offer a number of cheaper plans, each with extra requirements (such as storing your files for a minimum of 30 days to a year) and extra fees to download your files.
 One other option is Wasabi, a storage company from backup app Carbonite's founders, which costs a bit more than Backblaze's B2 storage, but without download fees.
 They can be a good option if you’re backing up files that you don’t plan to open or download often.

-If you want to download your files once every 3 or more months, Backblaze B2 is the best option.
+As a backup, you shouldn’t be downloading the files too often.
+To download your files once a year or less, Blackblaze B2 is the best choice.
 It costs $60/year/terabyte, plus $10/TB to download your files, and lets you download 1GB per day for free, making it great to access some of your files without restoring everything.
-Google Cloud Coldline and S3 Glacier Instant are the same price for storage, but charge $20 and $30/TB downloaded, respectively.

 Here’s a complete breakdown of pricing in USD per terabyte, based on June 2022 pricing for Singapore servers, for a representative of average global storage price (if you’re using US-based servers, expect to spend a few percent less—or as much as half as much on Glacier Deep Archive—and if you want a deeper comparison, check this Google Sheet):